nreese/enhanced_tilemap/README.md

 ### Minor stuff
 * Leaflet control that when clicked provides lat/lon/zoom inputs.
 The inputs allow users to set the map view to a specific location and zoom level.
-* Display mouse latitude and longitude location in lower left corner
+* Display mouse latitude and longitude location in lower left corner.
+Click display to toggle decimal degrees and degrees minutes seconds.
 * Scroll map on mouse zoom.
 Feature can be turned off in options.

-### OR geo_bounding_box queries
+### OR geospatial queries
 Kibana's tilemap visualization has a neat feature where you can draw a rectangle on the map and create a geo_bounding_box filter.
 The limitation arises when multiple bounding boxes are needed.
 Each drawn rectangle creates a new geo_bounding_box filter that are ANDed together resulting in "No results found" messages across all visualizations.

-The enhanced tilemap visualization allows for the creation of multiple bounding box filters that will be ORed together.
-Each drawn rectangle will append a geo_bounding_box filter to an ORed array.
+The enhanced tilemap visualization allows for the creation of multiple geospatial filters that will be ORed together.
+Each drawn rectangle or polygon will append a geo filter to an ORed array.

 ### Static quantized range bands
 The existing tilemap generates quantized range bands dynamically.
 The enhanced_tilemap provides the ability to set static quantized range bands.